-Cristiano Ronaldo sets European scoring record, Marcelo sends Real Madrid back into La Liga lead
+Cristiano Ronaldo sets European scoring record, Real Madrid wins to remain La Liga favorite

 Marcelo sent the Bernabeu into pandemonium, and sent Madrid back to the top of La Liga six days after last weekend’s crushing Clasico loss to Barcelona.

-Real is now three points clear at the top of the table.
-Barcelona can reclaim first place with three points against Espanyol later on Saturday evening.
-But even if Lionel Messi and company do so, Madrid will retain a game in hand over its rivals, meaning it controls its own destiny in the title race.
+Barcelona reclaimed first place with three points against Espanyol later on Saturday evening.
+But even after it did, Madrid retained a game in hand over its rivals, meaning it controls the title race.

-With the three-point advantage, and with Ronaldo back on the scoresheet, Real would appear to be the decided favorite to claim its first title since 2012.
+With four games remaining to Barca’s three, and with Ronaldo back on the scoresheet, Real would appear to be the decided favorite to claim its first title since 2012.
 Ronaldo has been prolific in the Champions league as of late, but had gone four league matches without a goal.
 He snapped that “drought” — if we can call four games a drought — in style after a wonderful cross from Dani Carvajal.

 We can call it a drought, of course, because over the years, a goalless day for the Portuguese superstar has been rarer than a goal.
 Saturday’s opener was Ronaldo’s 280th La Liga goal, and his record-setting 367th league tally overall across stints in the Portuguese Primeira Liga, the English Premier League and Spain’s top flight.

 Ronaldo scored three in one season at Sporting in Portugal before moving to Manchester United in 2003.
 He scored 84 EPL goals for the Red Devils in six seasons, then moved to Madrid for a world-record transfer fee.
 Since the move in the summer of 2009, Ronaldo has scored an astounding 280 league goals in 262 appearances.
-His header Saturday was his 20th goal of the 2016-17 season, and marked the eight consecutive campaign that he’s hit the 20-goal mark in the league.
+His header on Saturday was his 20th goal of the 2016-17 season, and marked the eight consecutive campaign in which he’s hit the 20-goal mark in the league.

 The goal seemed to ease Madrid into cruise control.
 Karim Benzema very nearly made it 2-0 in favor of the hosts early in the second half, but his effort struck the far post.
 Ronaldo then had his penalty saved by Diego Alves after Luka Modric had tumbled in the box: